kuco23/kucocoin/README.md

 1. Set up Metamask and import the `PRIVATE_KEY`.
 You may need to delete metamask nonce cache to avoid some future errors.
 1. In frontend workspace:
     - navigate to `src/ts/config/network.ts` and update `NETWORK` to `avalanchefork`,
-    - navigate to `src/ts/config/token.ts` and update `ADDRESS` to the one displayed after deploying `kucocoin` in step 1,
     - run `yarn serve`.

 To configure investment and retract periods, you have to also navigate to `src/ts/config/token.ts` and update `START_TRADING_TIME_UNIX` and `END_RETRACT_PERIOD_UNIX` to the values obtained by running